 As an example, Eric Ries tells us the case of the spectacular pivot made by the company, Wealth front.
 This company is today one of the ten most innovative companies in the financial sector.

 8.5.
 A Whole Range of Pivots

 The pivot is more than just a change.
-It consists in testing a new fundamental hypothesis concerning the product, the business model and the engine of growth.
+It consists of testing a new fundamental hypothesis concerning the product, the business model, and the engine of growth.